Model-robust and efficient covariate adjustment for cluster-randomized experiments: Introduction

-The weighted g-computation estimators, however, can be inefficient for covariate adjustment and become biased when the sufficient conditions for model robustness do not hold, e.g., when the observed cluster size depends on treatment and covariates.
-To address such limitations, we characterize the efficient influence function for both estimands and propose efficient estimators that allow for flexible covariate adjustment and address cluster-dependent sampling.
-When the nuisance functions are estimated by parametric models, such as generalized estimating equations or generalized linear mixed models, the proposed estimators are triply-robust, that is, they are consistent to the specified causal estimand if two out of the three nuisance functions are consistently estimated.
-When the nuisance working models are all consistently estimated, for example, by machine learning algorithms with cross-fitting, the proposed estimators achieve the efficiency lower bound given our causal models.
+{The weighted g-computation estimator based on GEE or linear mixed models, however, is subject to two potential limitations.
+First, it can become biased when the sufficient conditions for model robustness fail to hold, e.g., when the observed cluster size depends on treatment assignment and cluster-level covariates.
+Second, such an estimator, albeit robust under certain types of model misspecification, is not guaranteed to improve estimation precision through covariate adjustment, and the linear working models may be too restrictive to maximize the precision gain.
+These two limitations motivate us to develop more principled estimators that can outperform the conventional multilevel regression models.
+To achieve this goal,} we characterize the efficient influence function for both the cluster-average and the individual-average causal effect estimands and propose efficient estimators that allow for flexible covariate adjustment and simultaneously address cluster-dependent sampling.
+When the nuisance functions are estimated by parametric models, such as GEE or generalized linear mixed models, the proposed estimators are triply-robust, that is, they are consistent to the specified causal estimand if two out of the three nuisance functions are consistently estimated.
+When the nuisance working models are all consistently estimated, for example, by machine learning algorithms with cross-fitting, the proposed estimators achieve the semiparametric efficiency lower bounds given our causal models. {Compared to model-based covariate adjustment, the efficient estimators notably increase the flexibility in covariate adjustment and substantially enrich the toolbox for analyzing cluster-randomized experiments.}